nfuhs/get-started-elm/part-two.md

 ```

 As you can see in an strong-typed programming language like Go we have no native JavaScript objects.
 We need to define a struct first which holds our JSON values and provides an type definition.
-I choose Go as example here because as Elm it is  an strongly and static typed programming language.
-Another interesting point is that we need to import the encoding/json package from Go's standard library and run an JSON decoder.
-Before we move on to write our own JSON decoder to be used in our Elm project we will first create some sample JSON to feed our app with it.
-To archive this we will create an client app in Elm and we will simulate an server with Node.js which will serve our JSON from an movies.json file.
+I choose Go as example here because as Elm it is an strongly typed programming language.
+Another interesting point is that we need to import the encoding/json package from Go's standard library and run an JSON decoder function.

+Before you move on to write your own JSON decoder to be used in the Elm client app we will first create some sample JSON data to feed our app with.

+To archive this we will simulate an server with Node.js which will serve our data as a file called movies.json.

 #### Create an client and server folder